-The standard ENSO-CLIPER model was derived using a fixed training period 1952-1994.
-Unfortunately, this leaves only 8 independent years (1995-2002) for model validation.
+We assess seasonal predictability in two ways: from cross-validated hindcasts for the period 1952-2002 and from replicated real-time forecasts for the independent prior period 1900-1950 (section 2c).
+The standard ENSO-CLIPER model was derived using a fixed 43-year training period 1952-1994.
 Numerical simulations (Lloyd-Hughes, unpublished research, 2003) indicate that at least 50 forecast-observation pairs are required for a realistic skill estimate.
 Previous studies of ENSO predictability (e.g. Mason and Mimmack 2002; Kirtman et al 2002; Latif et al 1998) have sought to ameliorate this problem by pooling predictions of different seasons at a given lead.
 However, this is always at the expense of statistical independence.
 A cross-validated approach (Wilks 1995) is adopted here to extend the validation period to 51 years (1952-2002).
-At each step a new model is formulated trained on all data excluding a 5 year block centred on the year of interest.
+At each step a new model is formulated trained on all data excluding a 5 year block centred on the year of interest (i.e. year blocks of 1952-1956, 1953-1957,...., 1998-2002 are used).
 This block is tapered at the time series ends.
 Block elimination is employed to minimise potential skill inflation which might arise from the multi-annual persistence of ENSO conditions.
 The choice of 5 years follows from the frequency spectrum of the ENSO signal which shows a dominant peak in periodicity at about 4 years (Rasmusson and Carpenter 1982).

-Forecast lead time is defined according the convention of the World Meteorological Organization (WMO 2002) where a zero lead forecast is one which employs data up to the end of the month immediately prior to the forecast period starting i.e. predictions issued at the end of July for conditions in August-September are said to be issued at zero lead.
+Forecast lead time is defined according the convention of the World Meteorological Organization (WMO 2002) where a zero lead forecast is one which employs data up to the end of the month immediately prior to the forecast period starting, i.e. predictions issued at the end of July for conditions in August-September are said to be issued at zero lead.